pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 My first milestone was to learn how to calibrate a flex sensor, an accelerometer, and buzzers with an ESP32.
-When the flex sensor's flexADC value is below a certain number (approximately what looks like 90 degrees to the naked eye), one buzzer will buzz continuously and the serial monitor prints out "Flex Sensor: Bad form detected!"
+When the flex sensor's flexADC value is below a certain number (approximately what looks like 90 degrees to the naked eye), one buzzer will buzz continuously, and the serial monitor prints out "Flex Sensor: Bad form detected!"
 I also tried sampling the data the flex sensor was outputting in an attempt to make the data more accurate.
 I did this by reading ten values from the flex sensor at intervals of 0.01 seconds, finding the average of them, and printing out that average.
 For the accelerometer, I used the example code provided by Arduino IDE (found when you go to 'File' and then press 'Examples') and added the logic to play the buzzer at a specific time.
-When the adafruit accelerometer's X-axis acceleration value is below a certain number, another buzzer, different from the one used for the flex sensor, will buzz in a different pattern, and the serial monitor prints out "Accelerometer: Bad form detected!"
+When the Adafruit accelerometer's X-axis acceleration value is below a certain number, another buzzer, different from the one used for the flex sensor, will buzz in a different pattern, and the serial monitor prints out "Accelerometer: Bad form detected!"
 I also learned how to print out the outputs that were originally displayed on the Serial Monitor on my laptop onto an app on my phone called BLESerialnRF52.
 ## Challenges
 &nbsp;
 &nbsp;